 Senator MENENDEZ.
-And so am I to take away from your answers that underneath that Southern genteelness that I gather from you there is an iron will to do what is right here?
+And so am I to take away from your answers that underneath that Southern genteelness that I gather from you ward to supporting your nomination.

 Ms. COPPEDGE.
 There is an iron will to do what is right because of the individuals that I have met in trafficking cases.
 They do not have a voice.
 You Senators are their voice.
 I will remind you of that just as you have reminded me of my responsibilities.